tjd33/team14/docs/development/python_process.md

 # This would print 100
 print(example.squared)

+# This would give you an error
+example.squared = 'THIS WILL BE AN ERROR'
 ```

 This is a horrible example, but you see the point.
 You just interact with it like it is an attribute.
 You don't have to worry about getters and setters.
+But, when you do it, you still have the safety of the getters and setters that you would have had before.